 Special Operational Permits

 Operational permits allow the applicant to conduct an operation or business for which an operational permit is required by the Fire Code.
 These operations tend to require more in-depth plan reviews and additional inspections.
-Operational permits must be obtained and inspected before the permitted operation may beginning.
-The operational permits are in additional to construction permits required for the initial installation.
+Operational permits must be obtained and inspected before the permitted operation may begin.
+The operational permits are in addition to construction permits required for the initial installation.

 Those operations that require construction permits prior to installation include CO2 beverage dispensing systems, hazardous materials, high-piled storage, LP-as, and spraying and dipping.

 Operational permits must be renewed either annually or per use.
 View required operational permits and their renewal permits.

 Common Operational Permits that are required to be obtained by the business prior to a Certificate of Occupancy being issued include but are not limited to:

 - Places of Assembly – where occupant load is 50 or greater

 - CO2 beverage dispensing – where the onsite storage is greater than 100 pounds.

 - Hazardous Materials

 - Fuel Dispensing Facilities